 The Laboratory of Location Science is dedicated to interdisciplinary research that addresses applied and theoretical problems with a fundamental focus on spatial relationships and efficiently solving problems with a location component.
 The Laboratory supports a broad range of scientific approaches and technologies and serves a wide community of scholars.
 The Laboratory provides research, education, training, and outreach opportunities for students, faculty, and our community of stakeholders.

 GIS and Remote Sensing Lab

-The GIS and Remote Sensing Laboratory maintains a state-of-the-art facility with all major GIS and remote sensing software packages, such as ArcGIS and ERDAS Imagine.
+The GIS and Remote Sensing Laboratory maintain a state-of-the-art facility with all major GIS and remote sensing software packages, such as ArcGIS and ERDAS Imagine.
 The lab serves students and faculty in both their coursework and research.

 Cartographic Research Lab

 The Cartographic Research Laboratory was established in 1982.
 It is a self-supporting, non-profit facility, receiving funding through the sale of publications and through the completion of cartographic and GIS projects for a broad clientele.

 The map library is a regional depository for the U.S. government maps and includes over 250,000 maps and 70,000 aerial photographs.
 The Map Library also holds an extensive collection of ancient maps as well as materials related to toponymics.